Opponent Indifference in Rating Systems: A Theoretical Case for Sonas: Introduction

 \subsection{Our Model of Rating Systems}

-The exact model of rating systems studied in this paper is a slight variant of models used in prior work.
-Our goal is to consider a maximally general model of rating systems that are: \begin{itemize} \item \emph{One-dimensional}, meaning that they only track a rating parameter for each player and no additional statistics of performance, \item \emph{Memoryless}, meaning that when the system updates players' ratings it considers only the game that was just played and not the history of previous match outcomes, and \item \emph{Zero-sum}, meaning that the number of rating points gained by the winner of a match is always equal to the number of rating points lost by the loser. \end{itemize} Many major rating systems satisfy these three properties in their most basic form,\footnote{The notable exception is Glicko, which is itself a two-dimensional lift of Elo.
-We discuss this more shortly.} but a common direction for prior work is on modifying a base system to explicitly consider additional performance statistics or game history, e.g.~\cite{Glickman95, CJ16, MRM07, CSEN17, DHMG07, NS10, MCZ18}.
-These directions roughly trade some simplicity and interpretability of the rating system for improved predictive accuracy on the probability of one player beating another.
+The exact model of rating systems studied in this paper is original, although really all of its ingredients are slight variants, rephrasings, or abstractions of ingredients that appear in prior work (we will address these similarities as we go).
+Our goal is to consider a maximally general model of rating systems that are: \begin{itemize} \item \emph{One-dimensional}, meaning that they only track a rating parameter for each player and no additional statistics of performance, \item \emph{Memoryless}, meaning that when the system updates players' ratings it considers only the game that was just played and not the history of previous game outcomes, and \item \emph{Zero-sum}, meaning that the number of rating points gained by the winner of a game is always equal to the number of rating points lost by the loser. \end{itemize}

+To be clear, many rating systems used in theory or practice do \emph{not} satisfy these properties for various reasons.
+Typically, this is because they intentionally augment a ``base'' rating system (which often does satisfy these three properties) to consider additional player statistics, game history, etc., in a way that trades simplicity and interpretability for improved empirical predictive accuracy of game outcomes \cite{Glickman95, CJ16, MRM07, CSEN17, DHMG07, NS10, MCZ18}.
+Thus, this paper aims to study the space of ``base'' rating systems on which these more complex but practically accurate rating systems are built.

+Additionally, a few of our results will consider the following property of rating systems: \begin{itemize} \item \emph{Translation-invariant}, meaning that the win probabilities for two players are determined entirely by the additive difference between their ratings.
+(See Definition \ref{def:translationinvariant} for a formal definition.) \end{itemize} Translation invariance is common in practice; it implies that rating differences carry the same meaning for low-rated players as for high-rated players, and thus it makes the system more interpretable.
+Many systems specifically follow the convention that a $200$-point rating difference maps to $0.75$ win probability for the higher-rated player; this rule was first applied by the rating system ELO \cite{Elo67}.